mkohler/cython_swig/README.rst

 .. class:: handout

-    I want to end with a discussion of magic and fear, as they relate to programming tools.
+    I want to end with a discussion of magic and fear.

-    I've been a C programmer for a long time, and when I first saw how easy it was to play with the sockets library, to play with, interactively, from the Python prompt, I was amazed.

-    It was so different from the world I lived in, and compiling, and linking and just plain (pause) waiting for the build to finish.

-    These tools give me the same feeling.
-    The python way seemed like magic to me.

-    Then later, when I saw

-    Show generated code from SWIG and Cython.

-    When you look under the covers, it is STILL magic.

-    It's not like I could re-create SWIG or Cython.
+    I was a C programmer before I was a Python programmer, but I remember the exact point in time when I became a Python programmer.
+    I was at the interactive prompt, playing with the sockets library.
+    And slowly, I discovered, I could write networking programs, running each line immediately after I wrote it.
+I could write a network server in one window and a client in another.

+    And I didn't have to compile any of it.
+It was magic.

+    It was magic because it was unbelievably fantastic to write code that way.

+    And it was magic because I couldn't begin to understand what was going on inside Python that let me do all of this without running a compiler, or editing my include path, or putting my link options in the right order.

+    It was a magic because it was great, but it was also magic because I understand it. couldn't

     Which brings me to fear.